 Japan’s pharmaceutical market is one of the largest in the world.
 The market value, including non-prescription medications, is about $95 billion as per the figures from from the Ministry of Health, Labour and Welfare (MHLW).

-Analysis of various experts shows that the country’s market for drugs will continue to grow, and this demand is expected to increase as the country has a rapidly aging population, and demanding new medicines for associated conditions, the demand is expected to increase.
+Various experts analysis shows that the country’s market for drugs will continue to grow.
+Due to a rapidly aging population and requirement of new medicines for associated conditions, the demand is expected to increase.

 Who can apply for drug approval?